cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

-Specific requests are sent to the application to illicit information.
+Specific requests are sent to the application to illicit information to profile the application.
 These probings will typically examine the names and values in HTTP headers, session identifer names and formats, the contents of error page messages, URL path case sensitivity, patterns and file extensions, and whether software-specific files and directories exist.
 Fingeprinting is often reliant on information leakage and this profiling may also reveal some network architecture/topology.

 Unlike Scraping, Fingerprinting only aims to identify application system components to help an attacker.
 Fingerprinting seeks simply to identity application components, whereas Footprinting is a more detailed analysis of how the application works.

 #### Other Names and Terms

-Google hacking; Target acquisition; Target scanning; Finding potentially vulnerable applications; URL harvesting; Web application fingerprinting
+Google dorking; Google hacking; Shodaning; Target acquisition; Target scanning; Finding potentially vulnerable applications; Reconnaissance; URL harvesting; Web application fingerprinting

 #### See Also